 Porteau Cove is a provincial park with a rocky beach, campground and world-class views located on the Sea to Sky Highway less than an hour from Vancouver.

-To help prevent the spread of COVID-19, the Porteau Cove Campground ceased operations temporarily back in March.
+To help prevent the spread of COVID-19, the Porteau Cove Campground ceased operations temporarily back in March of 2020.
 On April 3rd, the entire park closed (including all trails, beaches, the dock, boat launch, parking lot and even the diving areas).
-As of June 1st, however, the park has reopened and people can camp there once again.
+The park reopened in the summer though and since then people can camp there once again.

 To see more closed venues in the Lower Mainland click Impact of COVID-19 on Vancouver.